apjanco/GAM/archivematica.md

 2. Open VirtualBox

-3. Start archivematicaVM, by double-clicking.
+3. Start archivematicaVM by double-clicking.

-4. In Firefox, go to <a href="http://archivogam.haverford.edu/en/control-de-misi%C3%B3n/" target="_blank">archivogam.haverford.edu/en/control-de-misi%C3%B3n/</a>.
+4. In Firefox, go to <a href="http://archivogam.haverford.edu/es/control-de-misi%C3%B3n/" target="_blank">archivogam.haverford.edu/</a>.
 You'll need to log in and click on mission control.
 Find if there are bags ready for import (marked 'no importado').
+For this tutorial, we'll use `bag95` as an example.

 5. Open the terminal.

 6. Type `$ bash restart.sh`.
-This is a bash script that will start Archivematica.
+This is a bash script that will (re)start Archivematica.
+It's a long story not suited for a tutorial.

 7. Change to the Downloads directory `$ cd Downloads`

-finds the filename for the bag using `s3cmd ls s3://ds-gam/Bags/` then `s3cmd get <bag filename>`
+8. You'll need to find the filename for the bag.
+To do this, type`$ s3cmd ls s3://ds-gam/Bags/`.
+In the list, find `s3://ds-gam/Bags/Agos21_2018_bag95.zip`.
+I typically highlight and copy the name of the file for the next step.

+9. To download the file, type `$ s3cmd get <bag filename>` or in this case `$ s3cmd get s3://ds-gam/Bags/Agos21_2018_bag95.zip`

 Once downloaded, go to local host
 In 'Transfer Type' select 'Zipped Bag'
 Click on Browse,  find the Downloads folder